In-Person P1106

 For a personal question, please email me directly via darrenc@nipissingu.ca .
 I tend to respond quickly.

-For in-person interactions with me, talk to me before or after class or come to one of my office hours.
+For in-person interactions with me, talk to me before or after class, come to one of my office hour, or attend one of my synchronous Q&A sessions in Blackboard.

 We all prefer a positive environment that supports learning and fair evaluations.
 Disruptive or negative behaviour is not helpful.
 Please review the Code of Student Rights and Responsibilities.